crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 Enable if you want to see some debug information in a specific log file.

-When this mode is enabled, a `debug.log` file will be written in a `wp-content/plugins/crowdsec/logs` sub folder.
+When this mode is enabled, a `debug.log` file will be written in `wp-content/plugins/crowdsec/logs` folder.

+***

+`Debug mode → Disable prod log`

-Note that by default, there is always a `prod.log` file in the same folder.
+By default, a `prod.log` file will be written in `wp-content/plugins/crowdsec/logs` folder.

+You can disable this log here.

 ***